a3-audio/a3-doc/source/development/imaging.md

 mmcblk0     179:0    0  59.6G  0 disk
 ```

-### Flash image
+## Flash image to SD-Card on linux
-- Make shure that you've identified the right sdcard.
+- Make shure that you identified the right device.
 This command overwrites target partitions:
 ```
-dd BS=4M if=path/to/extracted/...img of=/dev/mmcblk0
+sudo dd BS=4M if=path/to/extracted/...img of=/dev/mmcblk0
 ```

-## Work in progress snippets to build and resize drive images
+## Resize device images
 ```
 lsblk
 mkdir /mnt/tmp